-For an average quality performing company, we estimate that moving to top-quartile performance would increase profits by 3 to 4 percent of revenue.
-This would translate to a roughly 14 percent growth in EBITA for an average company, or from 25 to 28.5 percent.
-Since the industry spends 10 to 14 percent of its revenue on maintaining day-to-day quality, or \$14 to \$21 billion, moving the entire industry to top-quartile performance would represent an opportunity worth about \$3.5 billion.4
+For an average quality performing company, we estimate that moving to top-quartile performance would increase profits by 3 to 4 percent of revenues.
+This would translate to a roughly 14 percent growth in EBITA (earnings before interest, taxes, and amortization) for an average company, or from 25 to 28.5 percent.
+Since the industry spends 10 to 14 percent of its revenues on maintaining day-to-day quality, or \$14 to \$21 billion, moving the entire industry to top-quartile performance would represent an opportunity worth about \$3.5 billion (Exhibit 6).

-Non-routine quality events-such as major observations, recalls, warning letters, and consent decrees, along with associated warranties and lawsuits-cost the industry between \$2.5 and \$5 billion per year on average.
-This includes \$1.5 to \$3 billion per year on non-routine costs, plus \$1 to \$2 billion in lost sales of new and existing products.
+Non-routine quality events-such as major observations, recalls, warning letters, and consent decrees, along with associated warranties and lawsuits-cost the industry between \$2.5 billion and \$5 billion per year on average.
+This includes \$1.5 billion to \$3 billion per year on non-routine costs, plus \$1 billion to \$2 billion in lost sales of new and existing products (Exhibit 7).
 We estimate that adopting best practices would cut these costs in half.

 Improvements of that order generally require that a company transform its approach to quality.
-Senior management must guide product development along well-defined critical-to-quality parameters, manage supplier quality, build feedback loops across the quality management system, adopt holistic metrics that drive the right behaviors, and instill a quality mindset across the organization.
+Senior management must guide product development along well-defined critical-to-quality parameters, manage supplier quality, build feedback loops across the quality management system, adopt holistic metrics that drive the right behaviors, and instill a quality mind-set across the organization.